MOUNTAIN CREEK, NJ

 Former Lifts

-SOJOURN DOUBLE (BORVIG) - Built in 1971 this lift ran from the old Great Gorge South mid-station area to the summit of Great Gorge North
+SOJOURN DOUBLE (BORVIG) - Built in 1971 this lift ran from the old Great Gorge South mid-station area to the summit of Great Gorge North.

-When VV/GG became Mountain Creek this was one of only two VV/GG lifts to remain as it was a vital connecter lift.
-In 2010 the lift
+It was originally called the North Passage lift.
+When VV/GG became Mountain Creek this was one of only two VV/GG lifts to remain as it was

 KAMIKAZEE DOUBLE (BORVIG) - Built in 1965, this chair orignally had pentagon shaped chairs.
 The chairs